torvalds/linux/Documentation/process/coding-style.rst

 		we do y
 	}

-This applies to all non-function statement blocks (if, switch, for, while, do).
+This applies to all analn-function statement blocks (if, switch, for, while, do).
 E.g.:

 .. code-block:: c